wisp-forest/docs/docs/condensed-creative/condensed-item-entries.md

 ## Datapack Method

-Another method for registering Condensed Entries is thru Datapack system within minecraft.
+Another method for registering Condensed Entries is through the Datapack system within Minecraft.
 All files must be put into your mods assets folder: `assets/{your modid}/condensed_entries`.

 Following the example below, the idea is to nest entries within a given ItemGroups JsonObject: